thejspr/thejspr.com/_posts/2014-07-06-deploy-rails-with-postgresql-to-dokku.md

 I hope this gave you a quick overview on how easy it is to get your own mini-Heroku running using Dokku.
-For more advanced setups I'd recommend looking at the documentation, and please share anything you find in the comments below.
+For more advanced setups I'd recommend looking at the documentation, and please share anything.